jamshaid228/orgfile/txt/orgfile.md

 If `-commit` is specified, the operation is performed.
 Otherwise, the description of intended operation is printed to stdout and no action occurs.
-With `-undo`, orgfile reads the output of a previous run (works only with `-move`, not with `-dedup`) and moves files back to original location.
-Note, this can still result in data loss because the original move operation is not a bijection.

-If `-move` is specified, then each incoming file is moved into directory specified by `-tgtdir`.
+If `-move` is specified, then each incoming file is moved to directory specified by `-move`, if that argument ends with a /.
+Otherwise, the file is renamed.

+If the target file exists and has the same checksum, as determined by the checksum algorithm, the source file is deleted.
 If the target file exists, a suffix "-2", "-3", etc is appended to the incoming file's basename (so, `a.txt` becomes `a-2.txt`).
-If the target file exists and has the same checksum, the move is allowed without rename.

-Optionally, the file can be moved into a subdirectory of tgtdir specified with `-subdir`.
-`-bydate` is an alias to `-subdir:%Y/%Y-%m-%d`.
-The file timestamp is determined using three methods, in order:
+When moving, orgfile treats the target filename as an expression, where the following substitutions occur.
+First, $basename, $filename, $ext are replaced with corresponding path components of the original file.
+Second, orgfile determines a date associated with the file and replaces %Y, %b, %m and %d in the target pathname with the discovered date.

+The date is discovered using the following algorithm:
 - First, the parent directory of the file is checked for any pattern specified in table `dev.timefmt` marked `dirname:Y`.
 (For instance, `"%Y-%m-%d"`)
 - If this doesn't yield a timestamp, then the filename is checked for any pattern from `timefmt` table marked `dirname:N`.